hassan0x/MailHunter/README.md

 Finally we successfully found 4 valid usernames and passwords, now we can login to the exchange server with these found credentials and start our post exploitation process.

 Happy Hunting.

+Note: Some features of this tool is based on the MailSniper tool and the Ruler tool.